Office: 471 Philip G. Hoffman Hall

 Shayne Lee received his Ph.D. in Sociology from Northwestern University in 2002.
 Dr. Lee has quickly emerged as a noted interpreter of contemporary American religion and culture, appearing as guest expert on CNN, ABC, and Fox, while also providing commentary in the New York Times, Washington Post, Chicago Tribune, Atlantic, Huffington Post, U.S.A.
 Today, CNN.com, Christian Science Monitor, and numerous other periodicals.

-Dr. Lee is the author of three books.
+Dr. Lee is the author of four books.
 His first book: T.D.
 Jakes: America’s New Preacher, analyzes the rise of a prominent African American spiritual leader as a microcosm of cultural changes in contemporary American religion.
 His second book: Holy Mavericks: Evangelical Innovators and the Spiritual Marketplace, co-authored with historian Phillip Sinitiere, uses theory of religious economy to add complexity and nuance to our understanding of spiritual appeal and the postmodern cultural turn in American Protestantism.
 Lee’s third book: Erotic Revolutionaries: Black Women, Sexuality, and Popular Culture, navigates the uncharted spaces where social constructionism, third-wave feminism, and black popular culture collide.
-His next book project is a sociological analysis of Tyler Perry's films.
+His fourth book (in press): Tyler Perry’s America: Race, Religion, and Modernity in the Post-Civil Rights Era, offers a comprehensive exploration of the sociocultural relevance of Tyler Perry’s movies.
+Professor Lee’s current book project is a sociological study on Ingmar Bergman’s films.

 - Cinema Studies

 - Gender and Sexuality